rahat-iqbal/MedEasy/README.md

 # MedEasy
-an online pharmacy management system
+######MedEasy is an online pharmacy management system that brings ease in the day to day tasks of a pharmacy.
 <br/><br/>
-This project is done under the supervision of-<br/>
+This project is done under the supervision of -<br/>
 **S. M. Sadakatul Bari**<br/>
 Assistant Professor & Head,<br/>
 Dept of CSE<br/>